How to Change Hostname on Ubuntu & Other Linux Distributions

-As you can see in the above screenshot, the username is abhishek while the hostname is istfoss-notes.
+As you can see in the above screenshot, the username is abhishek while the hostname is itsfoss.

 When you install Ubuntu, it asks you to choose a name for your computer.
 That’s the “hostname” for your system.

-If at any point of the time you feel like your computer doesn’t have a fancy or relavant name, you can easily change the hostname in Linux.
+If at any point in time you feel like your computer doesn’t have a fancy or relevant name, you can easily change the hostname in Linux.

-There are two ways to change hostname in Ubuntu:
+There are two ways to change the hostname in Ubuntu:

 Change hostname in Ubuntu & other Linux using command line